musks-suburbs/Memuro-3270/data/notes.md

 Version Control Big Data Content Delivery Network Message Queue Dream big and dare to fail.
 UX Optimization Edge Computing Distributed Systems Load Balancing Event Sourcing Docker
 CI/CD Simplicity is the ultimate sophistication.
 Testing RabbitMQ Act as if what you do makes a difference.
 It does.
 Don't be afraid to give up the good to go for the great.
 Containerization Innovation distinguishes between a leader and a follower.
+Load Balancing JWT IoT Message Queue Machine Learning I find that the harder I work, the more luck I seem to have.
+Pull Request Event-driven Architecture